qmlcode/qml/README.md

 sudo apt-get install python-pip gfortran libblas-dev liblapack-dev git

 ```
 These should already be installed on most systems.
-Alternatively,the Intel compilers and MKL math-libraries are supported as well (see section 1.3).
+The Intel compilers and MKL math-libraries are supported as well (see section 1.3).

 ### 2.1) Installing via `pip`: